cztomczak/phpdesktop/README.md

 than to rewrite everything in some other language or specific framework APIs.
 With PHP Desktop you can accomplish great things in no time and painlessly.
 But be aware that desktop integration APIs in PHP Desktop can be limited.
-This project is not supported y big companies like Electron is and thus its development resources are limited.
+This project is not supported by big companies like Electron is and thus its development resources are limited.
 Before creating a desktop application I suggest that you go through documentation and see if the desktop integration API you need is available in PHP Desktop.
 PHP Desktop doesn't provide many of the built-in desktop integration functionality that